On offer

 See Dates, Prices & Trip Note tab to check which itinerary is running

-You're welcome to check in from 4pm onwards.
+Check-in at the hotel is available from 4pm.
 Enjoy a complimentary cream tea on arrival.

-Option 1 - Words in the Woods above Braithwaite
+Option 1 - Thornthwaite, Whinlatter and Braithwaite

-Distance: 7 miles (11.5km)
+Distance: 6 miles (110km)

 Ascent: 1,200 feet (380m)